deadlydog/Template.NewGitRepo/ReadMe.md

 See what's changed in the application over time by viewing [the changelog](docs/Changelog.md).

-## ⁉ Why was a specific decision made

-Curious about some of the choices made in this project?
-Check out the [Architecture Decision Records](docs/ArchitectureDecisionRecords) to see why certain decisions were made.

 ## 💳 Donate

 Buy me a [CANADIAN ITEM] for providing this [EXTENSION|APP|SCRIPT] open source and for free 🙂